babel/website/docs/plugin-syntax-unicode-sets-regex.md

 >
 > It's unlikely you want to use this plugin directly as it only enables Babel to parse this syntax.
 Instead, use [plugin-proposal-unicode-sets-regex](plugin-proposal-unicode-sets-regex.md) to _both_ parse and transform this syntax.

-This plugins enabled parsing regular expression using the `v` flag, introduced by the [RegExp set notation + properties of strings](https://github.com/tc39/proposal-regexp-set-notation) proposal, to regular expressions that use the `u` flag.
+This plugin enables parsing regular expressions using the `v` flag, introduced by the [RegExp set notation + properties of strings](https://github.com/tc39/proposal-regexp-set-notation) proposal, to regular expressions that use the `u` flag.

 ## Example